 When planning an fNIRS hyperscanning study and analysing the data to derive INS, there are several other important issues that need to be considered.

 8.3 HbO and/or HbR data.
-There is no consensus to date on which chromophore data should be analysed and reported.
-However, a recent systematic review identified that most included fNIRS studies analysed and reported either HbO data alone or HbO and HbR data combined, but much fewer included studies analysed and reported HbR data or the HbR-HbO difference data only.
+There is no absolute consensus to date on which chromophore data should be analysed and reported.
+However, a recent systematic review identified that most included fNIRS studies analysed and reported either HbO data alone or HbO and HbR data combined, with some also reporting HbR data or the HbR-HbO difference data only.
 The review also summarises the current perception that HbO data appears to be more sensitive to cerebral blood flow (CBF) changes, has better sensitivity to detecting task-evoked changes and is more strongly correlated with the (fMRI) blood oxygenation level dependent (BOLD) response than HbR.
-Nonetheless, the recommendation is that HbR data should at least also be analysed and reported, with some authors suggesting to additionally check for the presence of a negative correlation between HbO and HbR.
+Nonetheless, the recommendation is that HbR data should at least also be analysed and reported (e.g., in the supplement), with some authors suggesting to additionally check for the presence of a negative correlation between HbO and HbR.

 8.4 INS between corresponding single channels / ROIs versus between every possible channel pairing.
 Many fNIRS hyperscanning studies assess INS between corresponding single channels.
 For example, for a given number of channels C per participant P in a dyadic setting, INS is examined for C1P1-C1P2, C2P1-C2P2, etc. Similarly, in some cases, certain channels are aggregated to form a region of interest (ROI) and INS is then assessed within corresponding ROIs per participant in a dyadic setting as ROI1P1-ROI1P2, ROI2P1-ROI2P2, etc. Such an approach facilitates the interpretation of observed INS patterns as the same channels or ROIs across the dyad will reflect the same underlying neural computation process linked to their relative anatomical location.
 It nonetheless remains vital to control for the number of channels / ROIs and thus the number of multiple comparisons.